djoharr/shaft/README.md

 # ShaFT: Shape Fourier Transform

-This package implements the proper discrete shape fourier transform.
+This package implements the atomic discrete shape fourier transform.

 ## Some motivation
 The Discrete Fourier Transforms is used everywhere.
 However, any attempts to compute the DFT of a 2d or 3d shape would yield false results.
 This is because to apply the classical DFT to a shape, the shape needs to be represented as a signal.
 That is, as its indicator function.
 As we know, the DFT does not respond well to such "jumpy" functions and yields a smeared out version of the shape instead of the transform.